-- shifts in political, trade or other policies or other governmental dynamics resulting from the results of certain elections or votes, such as changes in policies pursued by the United States, China or the Republic of Korea, or changes associated with and the United Kingdom's withdrawal from the European Union; - the adoption or expansion of government trade restrictions, including tariffs, export or import regulations, sanctions or other trade barriers; - · limitations on repatriation of earnings; - · limitations on the conversion of foreign currencies; - reduced protection of intellectual property rights and heightened exposure to intellectual property theft in some countries: - performance of national economies; - longer collection periods for receivables and greater difficulty in collecting accounts receivable; - · difficulties in managing foreign operations; - political and economic instability; - · unexpected changes in regulatory requirements; - inability to continue to offer competitive compensation in certain growing regions; - differing employment practices and labor issues; - United States' and other governments' licensing requirements for exports, which may lengthen the sales cycle or restrict or prohibit the sale or licensing of certain products; - variations in costs or expenses associated with our international operations, including as a result of changes in foreign tax laws or devaluation of the U.S. dollar relative to other foreign currencies; and - public health emergencies, such as the recent coronavirus outbreak and the subsequent public health measures, affecting our employees, suppliers, customers and our ability to provide services and maintenance in the affected regions.
+- government trade restrictions, including tariffs, export or import regulations, sanctions or other trade barriers, including licensing requirements for exports, which may lengthen the sales cycle or restrict or prohibit the sale or licensing of certain products; - limitations on repatriation of earnings and on the conversion of foreign currencies; - reduced protection of intellectual property rights and heightened exposure to intellectual property theft; - longer collection periods for receivables and greater difficulty in collecting accounts receivable; - difficulties in managing foreign operations; - political and economic instability; - unexpected changes in regulatory requirements; - inability to continue to offer competitive compensation in certain growing regions; - · differing employment practices and labor issues; - United States' and other governments' licensing requirements for exports, which may lengthen the sales cycle or restrict or prohibit the sale or licensing of certain products; - variations in costs or expenses associated with our international operations, including as a result of changes in foreign tax laws or devaluation of the U.S. dollar relative to other foreign currencies; and - public health emergencies, such as the recent COVID-19 pandemic and the subsequent public health measures, including restrictions on travel between jurisdictions in which we and our customers and suppliers operate.